livepeer/stream-tester/README.md

  - `-profiles` How many transcoding profiles broadcaster configured with
  - `-sim` How many simultaneous streams stream into broadcaster
  - `-repeat` How many times to repeat streaming
+ - `-time` Time to stream streams (40s, 4m, 24h45m).
+Not compatible with repeat option

 ## Server mode